zulip/zulip/help/generate-integration-url.md

 1. _(optional)_ Select **Send all notifications to a single topic**, and enter the topic name.

+1. _(optional)_ Select **Filter events that will trigger notifications?**, and select which supported events should trigger notifications.

 1. Click **Copy URL** to add the URL to your clipboard.

 !!! tip ""